 Know that HPV can spread to partners during sex, even if there are no warts.

 Tell any sexual partners about the warts before having sex.

-Get tested for other STDs as recommended by your health care provider.
+Get tested for other STDs as recommended by their health care provider.

 Gets all doses of the HPV vaccine, if they haven't already.

 Reviewed by: Christina M. Shultz, MD and Taina A. Trevino, MD